postgresml/postgresml/pgml-cms/docs/api/client-sdk/README.md

 # Client SDK

 The client SDK can be installed using standard package managers for JavaScript, Python, and Rust.
-Since the SDK is written in Rust, the JavaScript and Python packages comes with no additional dependencies.
+Since the SDK is written in Rust, the JavaScript and Python packages come with no additional dependencies.

 ## Installation